 If arbitration is to be carried out in accordance with a specific arbitral institution, the rules of that institution must be followed which will set out the procedure which must be followed by parties.

-It is important to understand the significance of terms, conditions and obligations contained within standard contract provisions as non-compliance may prevent the pursuit or enforcement of claims.
-We have detailed knowledge and expertise in contract law, allowing us to effectively advise on the key considerations and obligations relevant to you, and to successfully pursue claims on your behalf.
+It is important to understand the significance of terms, conditions and obligations contained within standard contract provisions, as non-compliance may prevent the pursuit or enforcement of claims.
+We have detailed knowledge and expertise in contract law, allowing us to advise effectively on the key considerations and obligations relevant to you, and to pursue claims successfully on your behalf.